maxo99/maxo99/README.md

 #### [pve](https://github.com/maxo99/pve)

-- Deploying and maintaining of Proxmox VE using OpenTofu and Ansible.
+- Deployment and configuration of a homelab environment using Proxmox VE for virtualization, Terraform for infrastructure provisioning, and Ansible for ongoing configuration and automation.

 #### [insight-stack](https://github.com/maxo99/insight-stack)